-I was asked this at a recent seminar and my answer was that it’s not a question of either/or – like many micronutrients, Vitamins C and D work together for a synergistic effect on immune function.
+I was asked this question at a recent seminar and my answer was “It’s not a question of either/or”.
+Like many micronutrients, vitamins C and D work together for a synergistic effect on immune function.
 Vitamin D is more about prevention while vitamin C is important for its antiviral and anti-inflammatory effects to help both prevent and clear infections.
 If you are deficient in one or the other then, when you encounter a cold virus, you are less likely to mount a response that protects against symptoms developing.

 Diet always comes first